 The following are answers to frequently asked questions.

 No. Medications do not change one's personality.
 They may change how one feels and behaves.
 For example, when anxiety is reduced a person can think more clearly, be more productive, and relax more easily.
 Medications may also cause side effects.
 Most side effects are mild and resolve shortly after one’s body gets used to having the medication in its system.
-If side effects are persistent or severely uncomfortable then your psychiatrist should be informed so that either the dose can be adjusted or the medication changed.
+If side effects are persistent or severely uncomfortable then your your psychiatric provider should be informed so that either the dose can be adjusted or the medication changed.
 Everybody's body is different.
-This is why is it important to keep regular visits with your psychiatrist who will assess safety and ongoing necessity for the medication.
+This is why is it important to keep regular visits with your your psychiatric provider who will assess safety and ongoing necessity for the medication.
 However, if you find that you do not like the way you feel on a new medication, you can always simply stop taking it.

 Most psychotropic medications do not cause addiction.
 Addiction is a psychological need or excessive desire for something that produces a sense of escape, euphoria or a "high."
 When somebody is addicted to something, that person will do whatever it takes to ensure that he or she has that thing that produces the euphoric effect.
 When medications are used as prescribed, even those that have the potential to be abused, it is very unlikely that addiction will occur.